DB-Doo/coding-test/README.md

 Responsive Design: The application is designed to be user-friendly and is accessible on various devices and screen sizes.

-## contributions
+## Contributions

 Much of this was built over Christmas break but there were a few things that werent working quite properly.
-I started over basically today and pieced it all together slowly again to help me debug it and submit.
-I also added a few ideas like displaying high score, instant feedback on right/wrong answers, and a working restart button.
+I started over today and pieced it all together slowly again to help me debug it and submit.

+My instructor helped me figure out why my links werent working.
+I guess  github doesnt like capital letters in files structures.

+I was having so much fun with this project that I decided to also add a few ideas like:
+ * displaying high score
+ * instant feedback on right/wrong answers
+ * a working restart button
+ * clear high score button
+ * time deduction notifications

  I used a web app called "WebFlow" to help me understand how to write the css styling so the page looked more modern.
-My favorite challenge yet!
+I figured spending more time on the javascript was more important for this than trying  My favorite challenge yet!